Top 7 Dog Friendly Beaches in Alabama 2025

 3. Orange Beach Waterfront Park – Orange Beach, AL

-Orange Beach is a popular tourist destination that tourists visit all year round.
-The picturesque scenic beauty and the pristine water of the Gulf of Mexico are loved by both pups and humans.
+Orange Beach is a popular tourist destination that attracts visitors year-round.
+Both dogs and humans love the picturesque scenery and pristine waters of the Gulf of Mexico.
 It has several shades, seven picnic shelters, swings, climbing trees, and a fishing pier.
 Pups love to walk in the loose sand and take a dip in the water as well.

-This waterfront park allows leashed dogs; owners must pick up after their waste.
+This waterfront park allows leashed dogs; owners are required to pick up after their dogs.
 They have several shades for the pets to rest in.
 Two separate fenced areas are there for small and big pups.

 Orange Beach Waterfront Park al

 There are multiple obstacles and training stations for them to play.
-Communal tennis balls, water dispensers, benches for humans, and many more amenities make this a must-visit Pets.
+Communal tennis balls, water dispensers, benches for humans, and many more amenities make this a must-visit for pets.

 • Fees: None